-A PIAM&V tool and guide has been developed by the Office of Environment and Heritage (external link).
+A PIAM & V Tool and Guide has been developed by the Office of Environment and Heritage.
 The Tool is especially useful as it is structured in a way that matches the requirements of this complex method.
 Use of the Tool is recommended, but is not mandatory.

 IPART will check the inputs, calculations and supporting evidence when the Tool is submitted, as part of an application for accreditation.
 The energy savings output from the Tool will ultimately be veriﬁed at audit.